 This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 This commission comes at no additional cost to you, but will help us keep this site up and running and ad-free!
 Thank you for all the support.
 You’re under no obligation to purchase anything and should only do so if the product will suit your needs.

-According to a 2019 report, 1/3 of Americans have more credit card debt than they do personal savings.
-On top of that, for the first time in history, we have more than $1trillion in credit card debt.
-If you’re one of the many people who contribute to these statistics, check out the following tips for how to stop wasting money.
+According to a Bankrate report in 2024, over 35% of Americans have more credit card debt than they do personal savings.
+On top of that, for the first time in history, we have more than $1 trillion in credit card debt.
+If you’re one of the many people who contribute to these statistics, check out the following to stop wasting money and start saving more.

 1. Get an Older Phone

-The latest and greatest phone models can run upwards of $900.
+The latest and greatest phone models can run upwards of $1,000.
 If you opt for one version older, you can save hundreds of dollars.
 Your wallet will appreciate it, and you won’t lose any functionality or ability.
+Many people are even starting to use flip phones again to simply their lives and save money, which is another option to consider.

 2. Never Pay Full Price